vearch/vearch/README.md

-# ChubaoSearch
+# Vectorbase

-ChubaoSearch is a scalable search service of deep learning vectors
+It is a scalable search service of deep learning vectors